ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 # Transport Properties {#transport-props}

-Transport Properties are used to control most aspects of the transport system and each property takes values of property-specific types.
+Transport Properties allow an application to control most aspects of the transport system.

 Properties are structured in two ways:

- - By how they influence the transport system which leads to a classification into "Selection Properties", "Protocol Properties", "Control Properties" and "Intents".
+ - By how they influence the transport system, which leads to a classification into "Selection Properties", "Protocol Properties", "Control Properties" and "Intents".
- - By the object / phase they can be applied to: Preconnections (see {{connection-props}}, Connections (see {{introspection}} and Messages (see {{message-props}}).
+ - By the object they can be applied to: Preconnections, see {{connection-props}}, Connections, see {{introspection}}, and Messages, see {{message-props}}.

-Because some properties can be applied or queried in multiple phases, all Transport Properties are organized within a single namespace.
+Because some properties can be applied or queried on multiple objects, all Transport Properties are organized within a single namespace.

 Note that it is possible for a set of specified Transport Properties to be internally inconsistent, or to be inconsistent with the later use of the API by the application.
-Application developers can reduce inconsistency by only using the most stringent preference levels when failure to meet a preference would break the application's functionality (e.g. the Reliable Data Transfer preference, which is a core assumption of many application protocols).
-Implementations of this interface should also raise any detected errors in configuration as early as possible, to help ensure these inconsistencies are caught early in the development process.
+Application developers can reduce inconsistency by only using the most stringent preference levels when failure to meet the property would break the application's functionality.
+For example, it can set the Selection Property "Reliable Data Transfer", which is a core assumption of many application protocols, as Required.
+Implementations of this interface should also raise any detected errors in configuration as early as possible, to help ensure that inconsistencies are caught early in the development process.

 ## Transport Property Types

+Each Transport Property takes a value of a property-specific type.

 ### Boolean {#transport-props-bool}

 A boolean is a data type that can be either "true" or "false".
 Boolean transport properties should only be used for properties that can not be used in an optional way or to query the state of the transport implementation.
-For optional features, especially in selection properties, the usage of the Preference type (see {{transport-props-preference}}) is preferred.
+For optional features, especially in Selection Properties, the usage of the Preference type (see {{transport-props-preference}}) is preferred.

 ### Enumeration {#transport-props-enum}

-Enumeration types are used for transport properties that can take one value out of a limit set of choices.
+Enumeration types are used for transport properties that can take one value out of a limited set of choices.
 The representation is implementation dependent.

 ### Integer {#transport-props-int}